Nightcore: 2010s

-2020s: TikTok
+2020s

 As social media platform TikTok rose to prominence in the 2020s, online music magazine Pitchfork noted: "Much of the music that performs well on TikTok has been modified slightly, either sped-up or slowed-down."
 Pitchfork quoted one nightcore TikTok creator: "Editors really enjoy sped-up music because edits with sped-up audios are much more energetic and interesting to watch."
 Nightcore has also gone under the more transparent name of "sped-up."

-In 2022, a notable example was setting the dance routine performed by the titular character of the Netflix comedy horror series Wednesday to Nightcore version of the song Bloody Mary by Lady Gaga.
-The use and fan recreations to the Nightcore version of the song became a viral on video sharing service TikTok and led to Netflix using the Nightcore version in the announcement trailer for the shows second season.
+In 2022, a notable example was setting the dance routine performed by the titular character of the Netflix comedy horror series Wednesday to a nightcore version of the song "Bloody Mary" by Lady Gaga.
+The use of the song and fan recreations became a viral phenomenon on video sharing service TikTok and led to Netflix using the nightcore version in the announcement trailer for the show's second season.

 In turn, major recording labels began releasing official sped-up remixes, gaining millions of streams.
 They either started releasing three versions (normal, sped-up, and slowed) of a track at the same time, or started curating popular Spotify playlists for sped-up versions of hit singles released specifically on their label (such as Warner Music Group).